eProsima/Fast-DDS-docs/docs/fastdds/discovery/discovery_server.rst

     * A *server* also announces the existence of a new *server* to its known *servers*, and vice versa.
       In this way, a new server can connect to every other existing *server* in the network by just knowing the existence of one of them.
+      In this way, a mesh topology between servers is created with minimal configuration.
     * The discovery information that is redistributed might come from a **direct** *client* connected to the |SERVER|, or from another *server* that is redirecting the discovery data from **its** *clients*.
     * Known *servers* will receive all the information from the **direct** *clients* known by the *server* and the